9 Best Caverns in Virginia

 Other Things to Do: You can spend an entire day at Luray Caverns with the other attractions that are included with your admission ticket.
 The Luray Car and Carriage Caravan Museum is fun for automotive buffs, with its collection of vintage cars like the 1908 Baker Electric.

-For kids, the caverns property has gem mining, a rope adventure park, a melodic bell tower, and a grand garden maze.
-Since you should plan on spending a full day at Luray Caverns, you can stop for lunch or a snack at one of the two cafés on-site.
+For kids, the caverns' property has gem mining, a rope adventure park, a melodic bell tower, and a grand garden maze.
+Since you should plan on spending a full day at Luray Caverns, you can stop for lunch or a snack at the Welcome Center.

 Address: 970 U.S. Highway 211 West, Luray, Virginia